 Visualizing the space plan for new construction helps the client and user to better understand the functionality of the space.
 In the space plan, certain areas can be modeled in detail if necessary.

 We designed a two-story extension for a four-story residential building from the 1950s located in Kaakinmaa, Tampere.
 The initial goal was to determine if such an extension was possible.
 It was important that the building’s appearance would remain largely unchanged, with the facades and roof shape staying the same.

 A visual model of the building was created to simulate the impact of the extension on aspects such as its integration into the street view, the effect of shading on the surrounding area, and the placement of additional parking on the site.
 The model allowed us to clearly show the residents the end result of the project in an understandable manner, without requiring familiarity with the presentation methods typically used in architectural design.

 For As Oy Vilusenharju in Tampere, we designed options for the consideration of the zoning plan, aiming to incorporate an additional residential apartment building and a parking hall on their plot.
 The condominium’s concerns were focused on potential obstruction of views and the reduction of the courtyard area.

 The existing apartment building was modeled in terms of its facades, while the new apartment building was outlined in the plan as both a taller and a shorter alternative.
 The parking hall was also modeled to complete the overall design.

-Marketing Material – Visual design enables the production of promotional materials for pre-marketing purposes directly from the modeled content.
-Options include traditional post-processed 2D images, 360° images of apartment types/lobby areas, or edited videos showcasing both the exterior and interior spaces.
-These options are not limited to one choice, and the best part is that you can accomplish them without the need to hire an external party.
+Visual design enables the production of promotional materials for pre-marketing purposes directly from the modelled content.
+Options include traditional post-processed 2D images, 360° images of apartment types and videos showcasing both the exterior and interior spaces.
+These options are not limited to one choice.
+The best part is that you can accomplish them without the need to hire an external party.